AppTapp/Installer-3/README.md

 See the file CHANGELOG.md for all changes made from version 3.0 to the currently in development 3.1.3 beta.

+### Future Development

+Installer 3 is being further developed by AppTapp & members of the Legacy Jailbreak community for iPhone OS 1.
+There are no plans to update Installer 3 past iPhoneOS 1.
+For iPhoneOS 2, see the upcoming Installer 4 source code.
+See /r/LegacyJailbreak & https://discord.gg/4qec5AV

 ### Credit

 Ripdev